HTA Stage 2 guidance notes

 Non-NHS intervention costs include costs incurred in delivering the intervention which would continue to be incurred after the trial, should the intervention become standard care.
 The figure that should be entered here is the difference between the cost of the intervention and the cost of current standard care.
 Please note that NIHR have no provision to cover non-NHS intervention costs, and it is the responsibility of the applicant to secure these costs if they are needed.
 Where applicable a letter from the provider of the intervention costs for the purposes of the study should be supplied.

-These are similar to excess treatment costs but they mainly apply to Public Health Research.
+These are similar to excess treatment costs but they mainly apply to Public Health and Social Care Research.
 They are unlikely to be applicable to HTA unless the intervention is being delivered outside the NHS (e.g. in school or by a local authority etc).

-Please note: You are required to obtain a free unique ORCiD ID number and update your MIS user profile with this before you can submit your application.
+Please note: You are required to obtain a free unique ORCiD ID number and update your Management Information System (MIS) user profile with this before you can submit your application.
 By clicking the link ‘View ORCiD record’ you will be taken to the ORCiD website where you will need to register or sign in.
-Once logged in to ORCiD and following acceptance of T&Cs, you will be returned to the MIS and the profile field for your ORCiD number will automatically be populated.
+Once logged in to ORCiD and following acceptance of terms and conditions, you will be returned to the MIS and the profile field for your ORCiD number will automatically be populated.
 You will only have to do this once.
 For a Stage 2 application this is a mandatory requirement.

 Specify your (lead applicant) role in this research (Limit: 200 characters)